Efficient Application of Tensor Network Operators to Tensor Network States: Cholesky Based Compression

 The other end of the spectrum is the ZipUp method \cite{Stoudenmire2010}.
 It is very fast, but has a small accuracy.
 The method sweeps through the network only once and compresses every site locally, using the result of already compressed sites.
 However, the fact that it only utilises the information of the already compressed parts of the tensor network is the cause of the smaller accuracy.
 The state that is part of this contraction can be brought into canonical form before running the ZipUp method to slightly improve its performance \cite{Paeckel2019}.
 For a graphical depiction of this method on MPS, consider any of \cite{Paeckel2019, Ma2024, tensornetworkorgzipup}.

-A recent improved algorithm is the successive randomized compression (SRC) \cite{Camano2025}.
-It utilizes multiple randomly generated tensors to find the compressed product, employing the same underlying ideas as random matrix decompositions \cite{Halko2011, Murray2023}.
+A recent algorithm is the successive randomised compression (SRC) \cite{Camano2025}.
+It utilises multiple randomly generated tensors to find the compressed product, employing the same underlying ideas as random matrix decompositions \cite{Halko2011, Murray2023}.
 For this algorithm, a single random matrix of size $d \times \Bar{D}$ is drawn per site.
 They are combined via the Khatri-Rao product and contracted to build environment blocks similar to our CBC algorithm.
 However, instead of an SVD, the compression is obtained through contraction with random matrices.
 Performance-wise, the obtained state is comparable to that of the naive application and DMC algorithms, while beating the Zip-Up algorithm in runtime \cite{Camano2025}.
+One can view the SRC as the randomised version of our CBC algorithm.

 Finally, there is an entire class of algorithms that variationally fit the result to a TTNS of desired bond dimension.
 This can be done by first contracting and then performing the fitting, using the contraction result as a reference \cite{Schollwock2011, Paeckel2019}.
 A way to perform the application without the explicit contraction can be achieved via DMRG-like sweeps \cite{Verstraete2004, Stoudenmire2010}.
 However, these variational approaches can take a long time to converge or get stuck in local minima without an educated starting guess, for example, obtained via a Zip-Up run \cite{Paeckel2019, Camano2025}.
 Therefore, we will exclude it from the following numerical exploration.